 OHSU students are fortunate to have access to a wide variety of incredible preceptors for their Foundations of Medicine preceptorships at OHSU and in the Portland metropolitan area.
-Students initially learn about the details and policies of the preceptorship program during Transition to Medical School course.
-Following the start of Fundamentals Block, students are surveyed regarding preceptorship preferences and we try our best to match students according to submitted preferences.
-As many preceptors are located away from OHSU, students are expected to arrange their own transportation to their preceptorship assignments.
+Students learn about the details and policies of the preceptorship program during the Introduction to Preceptorship (PREC 721) course in Fall Term.
+Prior to the first preceptorship beginning in Winter Term of the first year, students are surveyed regarding preceptorship preferences, and we try our best to match students according to submitted preferences.
+An important aspect of medical education at OHSU is the opportunity to learn from preceptors throughout the Portland area, and students are encouraged to take advantage of learning opportunities throughout the area.
+Many preceptors are located away from OHSU, and students are expected to arrange their own transportation to their preceptorship assignments to arrive on time to preceptorship sites.
 The Office of Undergraduate Medical Education cannot assign or reassign preceptors based upon transportation needs.
+Accommodations to this policy will be made for needs documented through the OHSU Office of Student Access.